fortes/enfield/README.md

 * Blog aware static site generator
 * Compatible with the Jeykll directory and file structure
 * Use Markdown for posts
-* Code highlighting via Pygments
+* Code highlighting via Pygments or Highlight.js
 * Layouts written using liquid template engine
 * Server / Auto-regenerate